gianniprocida/kafka-based-compensation-processing-system/README.md

 * To submit data to the `compensation_rates` topic, you will need to hit the following endpoint: http://web-server-ip:port/api/compensation.

+# Building Docker Images and Running Pods

-# Run the py-httpie pod
+## Run the py-httpie pod

 This pod will be used to send HTTP POST requests to submit data to the Kafka topics.</br>
 Navigate to the `api-client` directory and run the following command to build a Docker image named ` py-httpie`: